paritytech/polkadot-sdk/docs/DEPRECATION_CHECKLIST.md

 ## Announce the deprecation and removal

 **At minimum they should be noted in the release log.** Please see how to document a PR [here](https://github.com/paritytech/polkadot-sdk/blob/master/docs/CONTRIBUTING.md#documentation).
-Sometimes the release note is not enough.
+There you can give instructions based on the audience and tell them what they need to do to upgrade the code.

+Some breaking changes have a bigger impact than others.
+When the impact is big the release note is not enough, though it should still be the primary place for the notice.
+You can link back to the changelog files in other channels if you want to announce it somewhere else.
 Make sure you are as loud as you need to be for the magnitude of the breaking change.
-Some breaking changes have a bigger impact than others.

 ## Removal version is planned